minio/docs/source/administration/bucket-replication.rst

 Resynchronization primarily supports recovery after partial or total loss of the data on a MinIO deployment using a healthy deployment in the replica configuration.
-Use the :mc-cmd:`mc replicate resync` command completely resynchronize the remote target (:mc-cmd:`mc admin bucket remote`) using the specified source bucket.
+Use the :mc:`mc replicate resync` command completely resynchronize the remote target (:mc:`mc admin bucket remote`) using the specified source bucket.

 The resynchronization process checks all objects in the source bucket against